wttech/aet/integration-tests/api-tests/README.md

 - Create new branch and start automating the tests :)

 ## Running the tests on local machine
 - To run Protractor tests you can simply run `npm test`.
-This will run all available tests in '/specs' directory and on default environment which is local instance
+This will run all available tests in '/specs' directory and on default environment which is live instance
 - To run specific tests suite or few suites just add the parameter `--suite [suite-name]`.
 The suite names can be found in the `protractor-conf.js` file.
 Example:
 ```
 npm test -- --suite reportTests